 Student Behavioural Disorders at an All-time High

-Across Canada, aggressive and violent reported incidents against elementary school educators are on the rise.
-New research from the University of Ottawa confirms the troubling rise.
-According to their study, while 7% of educators in Ontario’s schools reported physical violence by students in 2005, by 2017-18, the rate had increased to 54% experiencing violence by physical force.
+Across North America, aggressive and violent reported incidents against elementary school educators are on the rise.
+New research confirms the troubling rise.
+According to their study, while 7% of educators reported physical violence by students in 2005, by 2017-18, the rate had increased to 54% experiencing violence by physical force.

 “While the search for answers about how to help these kids and the battle over responsibility wages on, teachers and children are left on the frontlines with no backup, lots of blame and criticism, and a complete feeling of failure.
 They are the casualties of this ongoing conflict.” — Grade 2 Teacher